solidsystems/wp-qr-trackr/docs/ARCHITECTURE.md

 The QR Trackr plugin is designed with a modular, standards-driven architecture that integrates seamlessly into any WordPress environment.
 At a high level, the system consists of three main domains:

-- **WordPress Site:** The core WordPress application, the QR Trackr plugin, the admin UI, the MySQL database, and the uploads/filesystem for QR code images.
+- **WordPress Site:** The core WordPress application, the QR Trackr plugin, the modern modal-based admin UI, the MySQL database with enhanced schema, and the uploads/filesystem for QR code images.
-- **User Devices:** End users interact via web browsers or mobile devices, scanning QR codes and accessing tracked content.
+- **User Devices:** End users interact via web browsers or mobile devices, scanning QR codes and accessing tracked content with immediate scan count updates.
 - **External Services:** Optional integrations such as CDN/static hosting for QR images, email services for notifications, and analytics/logging endpoints for tracking and reporting.

 This architecture ensures clear separation of concerns, scalability, and easy integration with both internal and external systems.
-All major flows—admin management, QR code generation, scan tracking, and reporting—are handled by the plugin, with extensibility points for custom workflows and integrations.
+All major flows—admin management with modal interfaces, QR code generation, real-time scan tracking, advanced search/filtering, and comprehensive debugging—are handled by the plugin, with extensibility points for custom workflows and integrations.

+## Key Architectural Components

+### Modal-Based Admin Interface
+- **AJAX-Powered Modals:** Clickable QR images open detailed management modals with real-time editing capabilities
+- **Advanced Search System:** Global search across common names, referral codes, QR codes, and destination URLs
+- **Filter Integration:** Referral code dropdown filtering with search-aware caching
+- **Mobile-Responsive Design:** Touch-friendly interface optimized for all device sizes

+### Enhanced Database Schema
+- **New Fields:** Common name and referral code fields with proper indexing for performance
+- **Automatic Migrations:** Version-based database upgrades with seamless field additions
+- **Caching Strategy:** Search-aware cache keys with intelligent invalidation

+### Debug Mode Integration
+- **System Diagnostics:** Comprehensive health checks for database, rewrite rules, and file system
+- **Live Testing:** QR generation testing with visual preview and validation
+- **Troubleshooting Tools:** Force flush capabilities and detailed error reporting

 ## Architecture Diagram